David Guetta: Personal life

-Guetta married nightclub manager Cathy Lobé in 1992.
-They have two children: son Tim Elvis Eric (born 9 February 2004) and daughter Angie (born 23 September 2007).
-After twenty-two years of marriage, the Guettas divorced in a Paris court in March 2014.
+Guetta married French nightclub manager Cathy Lobé in 1992.
+They had two children: a son born in February 2004 and a daughter born in September 2007.
+After 22 years of marriage, the couple divorced in a Paris court in March 2014.
 Neither party was present at the hearing and the reason for their divorce is unknown.

 In 2015, Forbes estimated that Guetta's annual income was $37 million.
+The same year, one of his companies was subject to a tax reassessment by the French Treasury.

+Guetta announced at the Latin Grammys 2023 that he was expecting a child with his long-term partner Jessica Ledon.
+On 17 March 2024, he announced the birth of their son.